XanaduAI/strawberryfields/doc/tutorials/tutorial_teleportation.rst

 Executing the program
 =====================

-Once the program is constructed, we then must initialize an **engine**, which executes the program on a specified **backend** (which can be either a local simulator, or a remote simulator/hardware device).
-We do this by instantiating an :class:`~.strawberryfields.engine.LocalEngine`:
+Once the program is constructed, we then must initialize an **engine**, which is responsible for executing the program on a specified **backend** (which can be either a local simulator, or a remote simulator/hardware device).
+Engines are initialized as follows:

 ``sf.Engine(backend, backend_options={})``